mdevilliers/golang-k8s-template/{{cookiecutter.project_name}}/Readme.md

 make image
 ```

-The application is built in the `build image` e.g. golang:{some version} before being published to your configured Docker repository.
+The application is built locally before being published to your configured Docker repository.

 Images are tagged with the format {git branch name}-{git short hash}